ifzu/8-puzzle-solved-with-A-/README.md

 # 8-puzzle-solved-with-A-
-8 puzzle game solved with A* algo
+8 puzzle game solved with A* algo in Java